Pink eye may affect one or both eyes. Its signs and symptoms include:

-- A gritty feeling in one or both eyes
+- A gritty feeling

-- A discharge in one or both eyes that forms a crust during the night that may prevent your eye or eyes from opening in the morning
+- A discharge that forms a crust during the night that may prevent your eye or eyes from opening in the morning

 When to see a doctor